KnisterPeter/jpeg/README.md

-jpeg
+djeypeg
 ====

 A PEG parser generator written in xtend.

-jpeg is based on the ideas of Ford (http://pdos.csail.mit.edu/~baford/packrat/thesis/) and extend like Warth et al. described (http://www.cs.ucla.edu/~todd/research/pepm08.pdf) to support left-recursion.
+djeypeg is based on the ideas of Ford (http://pdos.csail.mit.edu/~baford/packrat/thesis/) and extend like Warth et al. described (http://www.cs.ucla.edu/~todd/research/pepm08.pdf) to support left-recursion.

 TODO